-Welcome, everyone!
-Welcome to the 65th episode of the Financial Advisor Success Podcast!
+Welcome back to the 91st episode of the Financial Advisor Success podcast!

 This week’s guest is Jennifer Goldman.
 Jennifer runs an eponymous practice management consulting firm based in Boston that works intimately with half a dozen advisory firms at a time on their operations, technology, workflows, and processes.

 What’s unique about Jennifer, though, is that, before she began working as a practice management consultant on operations issues, she had a career as a financial advisor herself and then transitioned to operations leadership roles at two more advisory firms before eventually deciding to go out on her own as a consultant to work with even more advisory firms and operations.

 In this episode, we talk in depth about what it really means to adopt and implement workflows and processes in your advisory firm.
 Why an advisor CRM system should operate as the central hub of the advisory business, the 100-client capacity and 5 employee capacity in multi-advisory firms that eventually forces every growing advisory business to start formally adopting standardized processes and procedures, and why exactly it’s so important to do so in order to sustainably grow and scale an advisory business, or simply to finally find the time to take a vacation as an advisory firm founder.